maxdemaio/music/src/content/blog/mixing-fundamentals.md

 draft: true
 ---

+## What is mixing?

+Taking multiple tracks and making them work/mix together is mixing.
+This involves turning the volume up/down on certain tracks to be level (leveling).

 In addition to leveling, mastering the fundamentals of mixing involves four key elements:

 1. **EQ (Equalization)** - EQ shapes instrument tones by boosting or cutting specific frequencies.
 For instance, enhance the high frequencies for vocals or high hats, but avoid them on a kick drum to maintain a solid foundation.